 When looking at the individual timing of arrival we still found an important effect on the breeding phenology of PC1 (TW and SWESp/W) and PC2 (TSp and PrecSp) (Table 3).
 However, we found only non-significant and small among-individual variation in phenological response to changing climatic conditions (Table 3).
-As reproduction happens only once a year in temperate-living explosive breeders, synchronisation in breeding could be key to maximise reproductive output (Ims, 1990).
-Such an accurate synchronisation can be achieved more easily when all individuals hibernating close to each other have similar responses to external cues triggering their migration to the breeding pond, instead of responding individually in different ways, highlighting once more that the breeding phenology is mainly driven by climatic conditions.
+As reproduction happens only once a year in explosive breeders living in temperate zones, synchronisation in breeding could be key to maximise reproductive output (Ims, 1990).
+Such an accurate synchronisation can be achieved more easily when all individuals hibernating close to each other express similar responses to external cues triggering their migration to the breeding pond, instead of responding individually in different ways, highlighting once more that the breeding phenology is mainly driven by climatic conditions.

-Moreover, the low values of r (i.e., the upper limit of heritability) that we found for the timing of arrival further indicate that there is only a small contribution of the genetic component to variation in the breeding phenology.
+Moreover, the low values of r (i.e., the upper limit of heritability) that we found for the timing of arrival show that there is some individual heterogeneity in this trait, and it could further indicate that there is only a small contribution of the genetic component to variation in the breeding phenology.
 This conclusion is in line with what most studies on amphibian phenology found (Semlitsch et al., 1993; Blaustein et al., 2001; Parmesan, 2007; While & Uller, 2014; but see Heusser & Ott, 1968; Phillimore et al., 2010).
 In other species, for instance birds, higher values of repeatability have been found for migration phenology, a trait linked to breeding.
-Franklin and colleagues (2022) found in their meta-analysis an average value of repeatability of 0.414, while Kürten and colleagues (2022) found repeatability values above 0.60 for various traits (but see Clermont et al., 2018; Vaillant et al., 2021 for examples of low repeatability in birds), but in amphibians that follow an explosive breeding strategy, the genetic component does not appear to be the main determinant of variation in breeding phenology.
-This is due to either populations being truly able to respond plastically to changing climatic conditions, and therefore there is no strong selection on genetic variation in the trait, or there is little genetic variation in the population to begin with.
+Franklin et al. (2022) found in their meta-analysis an average value of repeatability of 0.414, while Kürten et al. (2022) found repeatability values above 0.60 for various traits (but see Clermont et al., 2018; Vaillant et al., 2021 for examples of low repeatability in birds), but in amphibians that follow an explosive breeding strategy, the genetic component does not appear to be the main determinant of variation in breeding phenology.
+This might be due to either populations being truly able to respond plastically to changing climatic conditions, and therefore there is no strong selection on genetic variation in the trait, or there might be little genetic variation in the population to begin with.
 Low values of repeatability might also indicate a non-consistent choice of the hibernation site (and therefore distance to the pond).
 Not much is known about hibernation site fidelity in anurans, and future studies should address this question.

 Finally, we found that on average males tend to arrive earlier than females (Table 3), similarly to what has been found in lowland populations of B. bufo (Loman & Madsen, 1986; Höglund & Robertson, 1987, 1988; but see Gittins et al., 1980).
-In these studies, males, especially bigger ones, were observed to arrive on average earlier to the breeding pond.
+In these studies, males, especially bigger ones, were observed to arrive on average earlier at the breeding pond.
 Smaller males, on the other hand, were observed intercepting females on their way to the pond, betting on the fact that the females would lay the eggs as soon as they arrived at the pond, avoiding competition from the other bigger males.
-A more detailed future analysis of body size and its effects on the timing of migration to the breeding site could confirm this theory also for this population.
+A more detailed future analysis of body size and its effects on the timing of migration to the breeding site could confirm this theory also for our study population.